metidev/url-shortener/README.md

 4. Optionally, customize the generated short URL to make it more user-friendly.

-5. Copy the shortened URL or the QR code to share it with others.
+5. Copy the shortened URL to share it with others.

-6. Use the website's dashboard (if registered) to view statistics and analytics for your shortened URLs.
+6. Use the website's dashboard to view statistics and analytics for your shortened URLs.